Are You Lost in Your Obsessive Brain?

-Obsessions are repetitive thoughts that are terrifying that individuals get lost in by thinking it over and over again.
+Obsessions are distressing repetitive thoughts that are terrifying, where the individual gets lost by thinking the unwanted thought over and over again.

-Fear of harming yourself/others by loosing control - some have a fear of being a serial killer or killing someone in their sleep, or fear of killing their baby accidentally
+Fear of harming yourself/others by losing control - some have a fear of being a serial killer or killing someone in their sleep, or fear of killing their baby accidentally

-Intrusive sexually explicit or violent thoughts and images (Intrusive images just pop into your head, when the individual does not want to think about them)
+Intrusive sexually explicit or violent thoughts and images (Intrusive images just pop into the person's head, when the individual does not want to think about them)

 Superstitions; excessive attention to something considered lucky or unlucky